state-hiu/virtual-mapgive-course/activity_1_welcome_to_mapping.md

 ## Assignment

-Submit a written summary (min 250 words) on you utilize geospatial information information in your everyday life, and ideas on how better geospatial data and/or tools can improve your life or the life of others.
+Submit a written summary (min 250 words) on how you utilize geospatial information information in your everyday life, and ideas on how better geospatial data and/or tools can improve your life or the life of others.